Khandareshobhit/Insurance-Branch-Performance-Dashboard/README.md

 ## Project Objectives

-* **Monitor branch performance** by tracking targets, revenue, invoice sales, and achievement percentage.
+* Develop an **interactive dashboard** to provide a centralized view of branch and sales performance.
-* **Analyze business performance** across New, Cross-Sell, and Renewal activities.
+* Enable **performance comparison** across branches and Account Executives.
-* **Track sales activities** such as meetings, opportunities, and invoices.
-* **Measure opportunity performance** using open/closed opportunities and conversion ratios.
-* **Evaluate account executive performance** and identify top performers.
-* **Analyze opportunity stages and expected revenue** to understand the sales pipeline.
+* Analyze the **sales pipeline** using opportunity stages and expected revenue.
-* **Provide interactive dashboards** to make performance analysis easier and support data-driven decisions.
+* Identify **business trends and performance gaps** to support better decision-making.
+* Provide **clear and actionable insights** through KPIs, charts, and interactive filters.

 ## Process